Admissions and Paying your deposit

-First year students will move-in on Saturday, August 17, 2019.
-Logistical information (times, parking, etc.) will be communicated on the Overture schedule.
+First year students will move-in on Friday, August 21, 2020.
+Logistical information (times, parking, etc.) will be communicated online and from the Office of Residence Life.

 Within the housing application is a survey that collects information on your living habits and preferences.
 This information is used by the Housing Office to match roommates.
 We take great care when processing roommate assignments and want to process matches that offer students the best opportunity to build comfortable and positive relationships.

 If you know another incoming student whom you would like to live with, then you can indicate this on your housing application as well.
 It is important that both you and your preferred roommate list each other on your respective applications though, as we can only honor roommate requests that are mutual.

 First year, undergraduate students will receive their roommate assignment by August 1st.
 Notices will be sent to your JHU e-mail account.